King's University (Canada): Programs

-Students can enrol in over 650 courses across 37 disciplines.
+Students can enroll in over 650 courses across 37 disciplines.
 The King's University offers three-year and four-year bachelor's degrees in the arts, humanities, social sciences, natural sciences, and commerce, as well as a two-year Bachelor of Education after-degree.
 Prominent programs include the Environmental Studies program and the Politics-History-Economics (PHE) combined major.
 Currently, the university has over 900 students enrolled in Bachelor of Arts, Bachelor of Science, Bachelor of Music, Bachelor of Commerce and Bachelor of Education programs.
 The King's University accepts academically qualified students of all faiths into its programs.

 Research

 Training of undergraduates in laboratory, field, or literary research, is figured prominently at King's.
 Many projects are collaborative with other universities, non-government organizations, community groups, or international partnerships.
 The King's Centre for Visualization in Science is developing computer-based teaching tools for high school science teachers to simulate properties and processes in chemistry and physics.
 Research with implications for social policy includes Alberta's oil sands, pluriformity in Alberta's public education system and national delivery of men's health services.
 Sustainability in business, communities, and resource-based livelihoods in Africa is the research focus of international partnerships with non-government organizations and other universities.